DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ or teach a course \u2013 something that has a known business model.
 Or you can\
     \ go into startups, where you launch some tech company and try to solve something\
     \ really new \u2013 it's a very different approach to business.
 When I talk about\
-    \ traditional business \u2013 for example, for immigrants, it would be like a\
+    \ traditional business \u2013 for example, for immigrants, it could be like a\
     \ survival strategy.
-Come to the country and start a business because it\u2019\
+Zou come to the country and start a business because it\u2019s\
-    s the only way for you to build up wealth.
+    \ the only way for you to build up wealth.
 Some people want to get rich \u2013\
     \ I would actually advise against that.
 If you want to get rich, there may be\
     \ other schemes than building a startup."
   sec: 328